 - Not receiving a Wisconsin Retirement System annuity.

-You have 30 days from your date of employment or your newly benefits-eligible job to enroll yourself and eligible family members in State Group Life Insurance (SGL).
-Your coverage will begin on the first day of the month following 30 days from your eligibility date.
+Employees have 30 days from your date of employment or their newly benefits-eligible job to enroll their self and eligible family members in State Group Life Insurance.
+Coverage will begin on the first day of the month following 30 days from your eligibility date.

-Note: You may decrease or cancel coverage at any time during the year.
+Note: Employees may decrease or cancel coverage at any time during the year.

 Select one to five units of employee coverage.
-Each unit of coverage is based on your annual salary, rounded to the nearest $1,000.
-Your coverage level will automatically increase if your salary increases and is adjusted annually.
+Each unit of coverage is based on the employee’s annual salary, rounded to the nearest $1,000.
+The employee’s coverage level will automatically increase if their salary increases and is adjusted annually.

-Select one or two units of spouse/domestic partner & dependent coverage.
-Each unit insures your spouse or domestic partner for $10,000 and each dependent child for $5,000.
+Select one or two units of spouse & dependent coverage.
+Each unit insures the employee’s spouse for $10,000 and each dependent child for $5,000.
 All children will be covered under dependent coverage.
-You must enroll in Employee coverage in order to enroll in Spouse/Domestic Partner & Dependent coverage.
+Employee’s must enroll in Employee coverage in order to enroll in Spouse & Dependent coverage.

-For detailed information regarding who you can cover on this plan, see the
+For detailed information regarding who an employee can cover on this plan, see the .

 For State Group Life Insurance premiums, see the Premiums page.